gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 Networking extensions need to support the configuration of IPv6-related settings of the networking implementation in their `NetworkConfig` API.
 The concrete API changes and implementation thereof are not specified any further by this GEP.
-It is expected that IPv6 support will be implemented differently in different extensions, similarly to differences in the `NetworkConfig` API design that are already present today.
+It is expected that IPv6 support will be implemented differently in different extensions, similar to differences in the `NetworkConfig` API design that are already present today.
 In general, extensions need to respect the `Shoot.spec.networking.ipFamilies` settings in all aspects: API validation, defaulting, and corresponding handling in code (i.e., configuring IPAM, etc.).

 As this GEP aims for creating IPv6 single-stack shoots in the local environment, it depends on the IPv6 implementation in networking-calico, which is currently used as the networking extension for local shoots.